tkhyn/django-gm2m/README.rst

 - `Through models`_
 - `Deletion`_ behaviour customization using signals (Django 1.6+)
 - Compatible with `Django 1.7+ migrations`_ (not with south_ migrations however,
-  and it is unlikely that django-gm2m will ever support south)
+  and it is unlikely that django-gm2m will ever support south, the plan being to drop support for Django < 1.7 asap)

 Installation